deining/EmWiTutorial/README.md

-# EmWiSample
+# Embedded Wizard tutorial
-Sample application for the Embedded Wizard GUI builder
+Tutorial and sample application for the Embedded Wizard GUI builder